Henry Trengrouse: Recognition

 It was not, however, until 28 February 1818, after many journeys to London, that Trengrouse exhibited his apparatus before Admiral Sir Charles Rowley.
 A committee was appointed, and on 5 March it reported 'that Mr. Trengrouse's mode appears to be the best that has been suggested for the purpose of saving lives from shipwreck by gaining a communication with the shore; and, so far as the experiments went, it most perfectly answered what was proposed;’ it was also suggested that a specimen apparatus should be placed in every dockyard that naval officers might become familiar with its working.
 In the same year a committee of the Elder Brethren of Trinity House also reported in its favour, and recommended that 'no vessel should be without it.'
 The government ordered twenty sets, but afterwards preferred to have them constructed by the ordnance department, and paid Trengrouse £50 compensation.
 In 1821 the Society of Arts awarded him their large silver medal and thirty guineas for the invention.
 Alexander I of Russia also wrote Trengrouse an autograph letter, presented him with a diamond ring in recognition of the usefulness of his apparatus, and invited him to Russia; but apart from the prize awarded by the Society of Arts and the compensation paid by the government, Trengrouse reaped no pecuniary reward from his invention.
+In July 1822 the equipment was demonstrated in Hyde Park, firing the rocket across the Serpentine.
+Madame Hengler, The King's Pyrotechnic and firework artist had designed the firework rocket.
 An improved rocket was invented by John Dennett in 1826; a later model was devised by Edward Mounier Boxer in 1855.
 It became, next to the lifeboat, the most important means of saving lives from shipwrecks.
 Thousands of lives were saved in that way.